-SiteBoss output control points can be wired to ATS generator relays to remotely start and stop the generator via manual input, or to exercise the generator via a configured schedule.
+SiteBoss output control points can be wired to ATS generator relays to start and stop the generator via manual input remotely, or to exercise the generator via a configured schedule.
 A page in the SiteBoss web UI provides the controls for manually starting or stopping the generator, and also for setting a timed run.

-Regularly scheduled generator exercising helps comply with manufacturer’s maintenance recommendations, and more importantly, helps insure the generator will start if/when utility AC power is not available.
-Exercise schedules can be set in the SiteBoss for a specific day(s) of the week (either weekly or bi-weekly) to start at a specific time, and run for a specific duration.
+Regularly scheduled generator exercising helps comply with manufacturer’s maintenance recommendations, and more importantly, helps ensure the generator will start if/when utility AC power is not available.
+Exercise schedules can be set in the SiteBoss for a specific day(s) of the week (either weekly or bi-weekly) to start at a specific time and run for a specific duration.

-In some geographic areas the EPA often issues short-notice alerts that generators may not be run on bad air quality days.
+In some geographic areas, the EPA often issues short-notice alerts that generators may not run on bad air quality days.
 Failure to comply with such direction usually results in a hefty fine.
-With the ability to remotely cancel an exercise run on such a day, the SiteBoss can save you the time and cost of travelling to the site to do that, as well as the fine.
-The SiteBoss supports scripting that can be used to simultaneously cancel exercise schedules across multiple sites.
+Using a SiteBoss, you can cancel an exercise run on the notified day by remote connection.
+The SiteBoss can save you time and money from traveling to the site to cancel the run, as well as the fine.
+The SiteBoss supports scripting that can be used to cancel exercise schedules simultaneously across multiple site locations.

-Generator run times are recorded and logged in a file and can be downloaded from the SiteBoss.
-The same run time data is also sent to an SNMP network management system (NMS).
+Generator run times are recorded and logged in a file that you can download from the SiteBoss.
+The same run time data will be sent to an SNMP network management system (NMS).
 If a generator fails to start, an email or SNMP alert can also be sent to the local tech (and NMS) to investigate and correct the problem.